nz2000/Crypto_Algorithm/README.md

-This repository contains the python code for the common cryptographic algorithms namely: 'Caesar Cipher' and 'Vigenere Cipher'.
+This repository contains the python code for the common cryptographic algorithms namely: 'Caesar Cipher', 'Vernam Cipher' and 'Vigenere Cipher'.
 It can both encrypt as well as decrypt any data inputted within it.